playframework/playframework/documentation/manual/working/commonGuide/pekko/PekkoTyped.md

 ### Runtime dependency injection

-For runtime dependency injection use the "typed" methods in `AkkaGuiceSupport`, if using the functional-programming style.
+For runtime dependency injection use the "typed" methods in `PekkoGuiceSupport`, if using the functional-programming style.
 For the object-oriented style you must write a `Provider` for your `ActorRef` and bind it.

 For instance, given a component in your application or system that needs injecting, like this one: